 In the meantime, if you want to know whether or not any other mill is adding anything to its flour that it does not declare on its label, you will need to contact its owner/operator.

-If they are, and you believe this is in breach of labelling regulations, you should consider submitting a complaint to your local authority’s trading standards department/officer.
+If they are, and you believe this is in breach of food labelling regulations, you might want to consider submitting a complaint to your local authority’s trading standards department/officer.

 - Food Information for Consumers (Regulation 1169/2011) which covers labelling rules for ingredients, food additives and processing aids.